Shuhaib73/Text-Image-Generation-FineTuning-LLMs/README.md

-# Fine-tuning Stable Diffusion on Custom Dataset for Image Generation
+# Fine-tuning Stable Diffusion [SDXL - QLORA] on Custom Dataset for Image Generation

 This repository contains code and resources for fine-tuning a Stable Diffusion model on a custom dataset to generate high-quality images.